allenzhuaz/gMCPShiny/include/about.md

 **Create an initial multiplicity graph**

-- Designs for multiple endpoint types: time-to-event, binomial, normal, as well as the ability to extend a fixed design sample size to a group sequential design.
-- Information-based design.
+- Designs for create a multiplicity graph with `ggplot2` visualization
-- Flexible timing and number of interim analyses.
+- Flexible customization options for hypothesis node, transition edge and labels.
-- Spending function boundaries with a variety of flexible spending functions.
-- For time-to-event (proportional hazards) designs, users can specify various enrollment rates, dropout rates, and event rates.
-Based on these inputs, expected calendar times for analyses are available.
-- Tabular output, which can be copied into a word processor, is supplied as well as a brief textual summary of a design.
-- Several plots describing designs are available.
+- Example gallery include typical and advanced graph examples.
-- R code that allows you to save hGraph code that can be re-run to reproduce your multiplicity graph at a later date.
+- R code that allows you to save `gMCPLite::hGraph` and `ggplot2` code that can be re-run to reproduce your multiplicity graph at a later date.

-**Iterative graphs update**
+**Iterative graphs update (WIP)**

-- Update bounds at time of analysis.
-- Flexibile number of total analyses.
-- Alpha spending strategies for the final analysis and interim analyses.
+- Allow users to choose updating strategy, including reject hypothesis directly or based on actual observed p-value (non-parametric method)
+- Each hypothesis can be fixed design or group sequential design
+- Group sequential design can compare nominal p-value with p-value boundary for each IA, or compare sequential p-value with available alpha.
+- Manually input p-value boundary/sequential p-value or upload gsDesign data to obtain them automatically.
-- Tabular output and report generator.
+- tabular design output for group sequential design (if applicable) and rmarkdown report for graphs update code.

-**Save and restore design**
+**Save and restore graphs**

-- Save and restore all parameters when creating the design or updating the bounds.
+- Save and restore all parameters when creating the initial graph or updating iterative graphs.
+- Save graph output as PNG or PDF format.

 ### Contributors

-Creator & Project Manager & Maintainer
+Creator & Maintainer

 - Yalin Zhu, PhD \<yalin.zhu at merck.com\>